Anything-Can-Happen/yop-stick/README.md

 # yop-stick
-This is for someone named "yop stick"
+This is for someone named "yop stick" - fell free to use it though if you want.
+It contains files to change weapon damage values

 # Editing weapons.meta file